Promote your business with weddings tasmania

 5. Not having a no phone rule

 Given the ubiquity of iPhones these days, most people can’t resist whipping theirs out at every snap-worthy moment.
 But having all your guests in the background holding up their phones, while your professional photographer captures the ceremony, is not a good look.
 Some of your guests may also not be comfortable being photographed, and the noise of notifications will interrupt your special event.

-Before your nuptials start, have your celebrant request that guests keep their iPhones tucked away and assure them that there will be plenty of professional shots you’ll be happy to share with them.
+Before your nuptials start, have your celebrant request that guests keep their iPhones tucked away on silent and assure them that there will be plenty of professional shots you’ll be happy to share with them.